 However in order for the club to run efficiently there is a Group Leader (Shaun Keddy) who will have the final say if decisions cannot be made.
 Deputies will be nominated on an adhoc basis as the need arises.

-Information will be communicated to members on the Facebook group and by announcements at club meetings.
+Information will be communicated to members on the Whatsapp and Spond groups and by announcements at club meetings.

 Club nights are held at The Cross Inn, Cwmfelin, Maesteg from 7:00pm.
 These are informal practices and the aim is to learn and have fun.